 What Is Wedding Insurance?

-The good news is, you still have time to cover yourself with an insurance plan, and we consulted with an expert to find the answers to your most pressing wedding insurance questions.
-"It’s best to go ahead and buy the policy when you start planning, but there are some agencies that will write coverage up to 24 hours before the event," insurance analyst Michael Giusti tells Brides.
+The good news is you still have time to cover yourself with an insurance plan.
+"It’s best to go ahead and buy the policy when you start planning, but there are some agencies that will write coverage up to 24 hours before the event," says insurance analyst Michael Giusti.

 Meet the Expert